 - Blurred vision

-- Mental fog the next day
+- Mental fog or trouble focusing the next day

 Warnings and Precautions